 After he finished playing cricket (1983) David Lloyd qualified as an umpire; adjudicating in first class and A List matches from 1985 to 1987.
 David went on to become Lancashire coach from 1993-1996.
 With so much success in the one day game, that England made him their coach from 1996-1999.
 The team showed improvement under Lloyd and he gained the respect of the players; with new and sometimes bizarre training methods.

-David Lloyd TV & Radio
+TV & Radio Work

 On his retirement (1999) as England’s coach, he became a Sky Sports cricket commentator.
 He is a regular on coverage of England’s Test and ODI cricket; but it is as the voice of Twenty20 cricket, since its launch in 2003, that he has become particularly known.
 With his excitable style and catchphrases such as “Start the Car!”, the title of his second autobiography; although he has admitted he sees the game as “a form of entertainment using cricket equipment” rather than real cricket.
 His sense of humour and over the top personality has endured him to many viewers.